joaquindev/transcribing-flappy-math-saga/README.md

 transcribing-flappy-math-saga
 =============================

-All the original idea and code can be found in this awesome repo: [tikwid/flappy-math-saga][url-source]
+All the original idea and code can be found in this awesome repo: [tikwid/flappy-math-saga][url-source].
+What I'm doing in this repo can be understood as a fork, however I'm typing all the code myself to learn from it.

 This repo is the code that I type in while reading the source code.
 That's one of the benefits of open source code, because you can learn from the source